Weight pulling: Sanctioning organizations

+Weight pulling is included in the sled sports discipline and in 2025 there are currently 5 recognised titles dogs may achieve in competition.

 Controversy

 Proponents of weight pull cite the improved fitness and wellbeing of the dogs, especially working breeds.
 Handlers often cite improved bond with their dog and that no force or baiting with food is used to convince the dogs to pull.
 The activity has been criticized for cruel or harmful by animal rights activists who cite that dogs are at risk of physical injury including muscle strains and tears, allegations of doping the dogs or abusing them during training and that the sport may be used by some to prepare dogs for dog fighting.